Election Briefing 2024

 Labour allowed its MPs a free vote on these three issues, though they were whipped to support the Bill as a whole.

-The embryology Bill also saw votes on lowering the upper gestational limit for abortion from 24 weeks.
-Labour MPs were allowed to vote according to their conscience; Jeremy Corbyn voted against any reduction.
+The embryology Bill also saw votes on lowering the 24-week limit for abortion.
+Labour MPs were allowed to vote according to their conscience.

-Labour pushed through various ‘gay rights’ measures, including homosexual adoption, the Civil Partnership Act and reducing the homosexual age of consent to 16.
-In 2003 Labour repealed Section 28 for England and Wales (the law which banned the promotion of homosexuality in schools).
+From 1997, Labour pushed through various measures, including homosexual adoption, the Civil Partnership Act and reducing the homosexual age of consent to 16.
+In 2003 Labour repealed Section 28 for England and Wales (the law which stopped the promotion of homosexuality in schools).

-When in Government, the Labour Party resisted calls to lower the age of heterosexual consent from 16.96
+In 2009 the Labour Government resisted calls to lower the age of heterosexual consent from 16.104

-The 2007 Sexual Orientation Regulations (SORs) banned any adoption agency from refusing to place children with same-sex couples.
+The SORs banned any adoption agency from refusing to place children with same-sex couples.
 Since then all Roman Catholic adoption agencies in England have become entirely secular bodies or closed.
-The SORs have also been used to sue Christian B&B owners for operating a ‘married couples only’ policy for double rooms.
+The SORs were also used to sue Christian B and B owners for operating a ‘married couples only’ policy for double rooms.

-The Equality Act 2010 consolidated all discrimination laws, including the SORs, into a single Act.
-The Bill as introduced would have narrowed the employment freedom of churches and religious organisations.
-The House of Lords voted three times against any narrowing of those freedoms and the Government gave way.
-The Act also places an equality duty on public bodies – like schools and the police – covering homosexual and transgender rights, as well as other protected grounds.
+The Act consolidated all discrimination laws, including the SORs, into a single Act.
+The Bill as introduced would have narrowed the employment freedom of churches and religious organisations but was amended by the House of Lords.
+The Act also places an equality duty on public bodies – like schools and the police – covering homosexual and transgender rights, as well as other protected characteristics.

-In 2005 Labour tried to outlaw incitement to religious hatred through its Racial and Religious Hatred Bill.
-After strong opposition from Christians around the country, several Labour MPs rebelled against their Government and the House of Commons agreed to substantially alter the offence, including a robust free speech protection.
+In 2005 Labour tried to outlaw incitement to religious hatred.
+After strong opposition from Christians, the House of Commons substantially narrowed the offence, adding a robust free speech protection.

 In 2007 Labour introduced an offence of incitement to hatred on grounds of sexual orientation.
-The original legislation paralleled the religious hatred law as substantially amended by the Commons, with the crucial exception that there was no free speech protection.
-However, a free speech clause was successfully inserted by the House of Lords after a campaign led by Lord Waddington.
+The original draft paralleled the religious hatred law as amended by the Commons, but with no free speech protection.
+However, a free speech clause was added by the House of Lords.

-Cannabis was downgraded by Labour in 2004 – becoming a class C drug on a par with sleeping pills.
+In 2004, Labour downgraded cannabis to a class C drug, on a par with sleeping pills.
 However, in response to overwhelming evidence of cannabis damaging mental health, the Labour Government restored the drug to class B in 2009.

-The Gambling Act 2005 provided for a massive deregulation of the gambling industry, introducing Las Vegas-style casinos to Britain and allowing for a great multiplication of betting shops, slot machines, gambling adverts and internet gambling.
-The Act formally legalised fixed-odds betting terminals (FOBTs) in high street betting shops.
-In 2008 Gordon Brown scrapped plans to create a super casino.
+The Act provided for a massive deregulation of the gambling industry, introducing Las Vegas-style casinos to Britain and allowing for a great multiplication of betting shops, slot machines, gambling adverts and internet gambling.
+The Act formally legalised fixedodds betting terminals (FOBTs) in high street betting shops.
+In 2008, Gordon Brown scrapped plans to create a super casino.

 The Licensing Act 2003 allowed for 24-hour drinking in England and Wales, which came into force in 2005.